zoka/lein-webrepl/README.md

 and you will get

 ```
-Start a web repl session with the current project or standalone.
+Start a web REPL session with the current project or standalone.

 USAGE: lein web-repl [-n] [port] | [port] [-n]
 This will launch an nREPL server behind the freshly started Jetty
 instance and then open a fresh window of your default browser, connecting it
 to the page featuring the nREPL front end.

 The port value the Jetty is started on will be taken from command line,
 if supplied.
 The LEIN_REPL_PORT environment variable is checked next,
 then the value for the :repl-port key in project.clj, and finally it